PH Soil Meters

 Euphorbia Airplane Plant Firethorn Croton Saxifraga

-Fig, Fiddle Leaf Begonia Flarningo plant Darlingtonia Scindapsus
+Fig, Fiddle Leaf Begonia Flamingo plant Darlingtonia Scindapsus

 Firecracker Plant Bird of Paradise Fleur D’Amour Dawn Flower Sea Grape